-- (6a) Counseling and Consultation Services, a unit of UHS, offers a variety of individual, group, and couple counseling services. - (6b) Experienced counselors, psychologists and psychiatrists are available to assist students in overcoming depression, and managing anxiety, and in developing self-awareness and understanding, independence and self-direction. - (6c) In response to the unique needs of medical students, the UWSMPH in partnership with Counseling and Consultation Services provides a model of treatment including a one-hour assessment, and flexible appointments to accommodate students as determined by the judgment of the professional counselors.
-The goal is to provide resources to facilitate a student's mental well-being as they progress through the medical school curriculum. - (6d) Medical records of students seen by a counselor are private and secure.
-These records are not shared with the Dean for Students or any member of the UWSMPH administration without express written consent of the student. - (6e) Any person seeking mental health assistance has a legal and ethical right to privacy.
-The law allows a helping professional to breach this right to privacy, if and only if, the individual is in clear and imminent danger to harm themselves or another or of harm from another and there are no other viable ways to intervene.
+- (6a) Counseling and Consultation Services, a unit of UHS, offers a variety of individual, group, and couple counseling services. - (6b) Experienced counselors, psychologists, and psychiatrists are available to assist students in overcoming depression and managing anxiety, and in developing self-awareness and understanding, independence, and self-direction. - (6c) In response to the unique needs of medical students, UWSMPH in partnership with Counseling and Consultation Services provides a model of care, including a one-hour assessment and flexible appointments.
+The goal is to provide resources that facilitate a student's mental well-being as they progress through the medical school curriculum. - (6d) Medical records of students seen by a UHS counselor are private and secure, exist in an EMR entirely separate from UW Health, and protected under HIPAA.
+These records are not shared with the Dean for Students or any member of the UWSMPH administration unless the student provides express written consent. - (6e) Any person seeking mental health assistance has a legal and ethical right to privacy.
+The law allows a helping professional to breach this right to privacy if and only if the individual is in clear and imminent danger to harm themselves or another or of harm from another and there are no other viable ways to intervene.
 Counseling and Consultation Services is committed to meeting this standard.